jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`no motion`       :red:`wrong code`      :green:`ON`
   =====================  =====================  =====================

-  outputs :red:`OFF` if there is :red:`NOT motion` AND the :green:`right code` is entered.
+  outputs :red:`OFF` only if there is :red:`no motion` AND the :green:`right code` is entered.
 How is the code entered if there is no motion?

 * :ref:`negate_second<test_negate_second>`: ``return not second``